-Joe appears in federal courts, the Trademark Trial and Appeal Board (TTAB), and the National Advertising Division (NAD).
-Joe relies on sound judgment and an analytical business-focused approach as he represents clients through all phases of litigation.
+Joe relies on sound judgment and an analytical business-focused approach as he represents clients through all phases of litigation in federal court, the NAD, and the TTAB.
 Joe has tried and won trials in both federal and New York state court.
-Joe has also tried appeals to the Second and Third Circuit Courts of Appeal.
+Joe has also succesfully tried appeals to the Second and Third Circuit Courts of Appeal.
 Joe’s recent experience includes the successful representation of a global skin care brand in a federal jury trial and complete victory before the Third Circuit Court of Appeals in a trademark dispute to protect one of its most well-known brands.

 Joe is an experienced practitioner before the NAD representing both advertisers and challengers.
 Joe’s NAD experience includes the representation of a national grocery chain against the leading international wholesale club and the representation of a publicly-traded global medical company specializing in eye care against one of its primary competitors.
 In the TTAB, Joe’s range of experience includes representing one of the largest wireless telecom companies in a dispute relating to a mark for one of its core cellular business lines.

 Joe often represents journalists, media outlets, and public figures in federal court.
 For example, Joe represented a journalist wrongfully detained by the U.S. Government after exercising his First Amendment rights to provide an interview to PBS.
 In a widely-publicized matter, Joe also successfully secured complete dismissal of charges against an individual indicted on multiple counts of securities fraud in the Southern District of New York after a ruling that his client’s Fourth Amendment rights were violated by the FBI and U.S. Attorney’s Office.